 2. Just simply listen

 Most people launch right into their pitch or chitchat.
-You don’t want to come of as trying to hard to sell yourself.
+You don’t want to come off as trying too hard to sell yourself.
 You’ll make a more positive, memorable impression if you allow the other person to speak first or if you pose an open question and then listen attentively to the answer.
 The more the other person talks, the better a conversation partner you’re perceived to be.

 3. Offer people help